Accumulated Depreciation Journal Entry Meaning

 The different disadvantages related to the accumulated depreciation journal entry are as follows:

-- For the companies having a large number of assets, it becomes time-consuming to record every entry related to the accumulated depreciation.
+- It becomes time-consuming for companies with many assets to record every entry related to the accumulated depreciation.

-- As there is the involvement of the humans for recording the accumulated depreciation journal entry, there are chances of error in it.
+- As there is the involvement of the humans in recording the accumulated depreciation journal entry, there are chances of error in it.

 Important Points